fedfedmedved/quanttop-thesis/chapter2_2 dimensional reduction.md

 The time complexity of Barnes-Hut similarly improved from the original $\mathcal{O}(N^2)$ to $\mathcal{O}(N \cdot \log(N))$.
 All operations on trees are either $\mathcal{O}(1)$ or $\mathcal{O}(\log(N))$ and thus result in a combined complexity of $\mathcal{O}(N \cdot \log(N))$ when repeated for all of the $N$ input data points.
-Other factors, such as the dimensionality $M$ and the number of iterations $T$, can be considered part of the input size $N$ or a constant factor respectively, and thus are not considered to describe the runtime of t-SNE.
+Other factors, such as the dimensionality $M$ and the number of iterations $T$, can be considered part of the input size $N$ or a constant factor respectively, and are not considered in the runtime complexity of t-SNE.

 Parallelizations of t-SNE are commonly in use.
-Besides the GPU parallelizations covered in the [related works section 1.2](#relatedworks), there are also parallel CPU implementations.
+Besides the GPU parallelizations covered in the [related works Section 1.2](#relatedworks), there are also parallel CPU implementations.
 The best performing one is Multicore t-SNE [@Ulyanov2016], an adoption of the source code released alongside the original Barnes-Hut t-SNE publication [^bhtsne_code].
 The repository states, that the biggest speedup can be made through the parallelization of the KNN search.
 In general parallelizing the used algorithms, KNN search and Barnes-Hut, is a key aspect.